masonforest/ethel/README.md

-# ethel
+# Ethel
-A framework for building and deploying ethereum contracts in solidarity and golang
+A golang framework for building and deploying ethereum contracts written in solidarity